Man crashes new motorcycle twice in two days

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A St John spokesman said an ambulance was sent to the first crash at Hayward Point Rd and assessed and treated one person at the scene about 12.40pm on Wednesday.
+A St John spokesman said an ambulance was sent to the first crash at Hayward Point Rd in Dunedin, where a person was assessed and treated at the scene about 12.40pm on Wednesday.

-Another ambulance was sent to the same stretch of road about 1.15pm yesterday and took the rider to Dunedin Hospital in a moderate condition.
+Another ambulance was sent to the same stretch of road about 1.15pm yesterday.
+It took the rider to Dunedin Hospital in a moderate condition.

-Sergeant Matt Lee, of Dunedin, said the 54-year-old man lost control on a gravel portion of the road and crashed into a grass bank on Wednesday.
+Sergeant Matt Lee said the 54-year-old man lost control on a gravel portion of the road and crashed into a grass bank on Wednesday.

 Yesterday the man crashed into a wire fence, Sgt Lee said.